SegersIan/knowledge-base/coaching/index.md

 ## "The Coaching Habbit"

 This is a coaching strategy by Micheal Bungay Stanier, based on 7 type's questions to use during coaching.
+This strategy is more for coaching people around you and help them, rather than helping someone progress in their career or such.
+Nevertheless, many of these questions are reusable tools for communicating and coaching in general.

 * 1. **The Kickstart Question**: "What's on your mind?"
+  * This turns your conversation into a real conversation.
 * 2. **The AWE Question**: "And What Else?"
 * 3. **The Focus Question**: "What's the real challenge here for you?"
 * 4. **The Foundation Question**: "What do you want?"